-Use thinners first of all to remove the baked flux residues and then use Swarfega or similar hand cleaner to give the final polish.
+Use thinners or Acetone first of all to remove the baked flux residues and then use Swarfega or similar hand cleaner to give the final polish.
 Once you get skilled at this process, the witness marks of your soldering strips will not be obvious after cleaning.
 If it looks a bit rough then use some SoderWick to such off the excess.

 B If the project is electrical in nature, note that the copper surface can be easily isolated into electrical pads and conductors if required.
 The copper surface will, with design planning, be electrically conductive all the way through the fabrication so a negative supply return is automatically provided and the copper soldered to at any point.
 This is a big advantage over metal construction where there is a need to have bolted earth tags.
 Through links using 22SWG TCW or rivets can be used where conductivity between surfaces is not achieved in the soldered construction.
 I used this technique on the Laser Centring tool battery cover for my Myford VMB milling machine.

 Cable forms can be held in place with a simple saddle of 22SWG or similar bridging the cable.
 Put some insulating sleeving on the saddle wire to stop the hot bridge wire from melting into the cable being held when soldering.